-Do you have a chipped or cracked tooth?
-Is a single stained tooth impacting the rest of your smile?
+Is a single chipped or cracked tooth, and stained tooth impacting the rest of your smile?
 Dr. Matthew Gerald offers teeth bonding in Vienna, VA.
-This is a cosmetic dental treatment we use to repair chips and cracks in the enamel, conceal staining or discoloration, lengthen shorter teeth, and fill gaps between teeth.
+This is a cosmetic dental treatment we use to repair chips and cracks in the enamel.
+Dr. Matthew Gerald can conceal staining or discoloration, lengthen shorter teeth, and fill gaps between your teeth.

-As a quick and economical treatment, dental bonding benefits our patients who are new to cosmetic services and want to address minor issues.
-We use composite resin bonding material that we can color-match to blend in with your real teeth for the most natural-looking result possible.
+Dental bonding benefits our patients who are new to cosmetic services and want to address minor issues.
+We use composite resin bonding material that we can color-match to blend in with your real teeth.
+We will provide the most natural-looking result possible with this quick and economical treatment.

 Dental Bonding Treatment in Vienna, VA

-There are many advantages to choosing dental bonding.
-It is a very low-cost treatment versus other alternatives.
-It can cost around $300 – $600 per tooth depending on many factors, such as the location of the tooth and how much bonding you will need.
-Additionally, the treatment time is very fast.
-You will only need to visit the office once and will leave with an updated smile!
+Additionally, the treatment time is fast.
+You will only need to visit our Vienna dental office once and will leave with an updated smile!
 Most importantly, teeth bonding is versatile.
 Our team uses it to treat many dental concerns, including the following:

-If you are considering dental bonding, it is important to find a qualified dentist near you who has experience with this procedure.
-Dr. Gerald, a family dentist, can help you determine if dental bonding is right for your needs.
+If you are considering dental bonding, partner with a qualified dentist near you who has experience with this procedure.
+Dr. Matthew Gerald, a family dentist, can help you determine if dental bonding is right for your needs.
 He can provide advice on how to make sure that your results look natural and last for many years.

 The Dental Bonding Process

-To begin the dental bonding procedure, Dr. Gerald will first use a local anesthetic to numb the area around the tooth or teeth.
+To begin the dental bonding procedure, Dr. Gerald will use a local anesthetic to numb the area around the tooth.
 Then, he will prepare the tooth for bonding by cleaning it and removing a small portion of the surface tooth enamel.
 This creates a proper bonding surface for the composite resin.

 Next, Dr. Gerald applies the bonding resin to the tooth and sculpts it into the proper shape until the tooth looks natural.
 Once it is the desired shape and shade, he will cure and harden the resin using a special ultraviolet light or laser.
 Finally, he will polish the bonded tooth so that it mimics the appearance of the natural tooth.

-After the procedure is complete, we may schedule you for follow-up visits to monitor the success of the dental bonding treatment and any changes that may occur.
+After the procedure is complete, we may schedule you for follow-up visits.
+We will monitor the success of your dental bonding treatment during your routine exams.

 Maintenance for your Bonded Teeth

 Porcelain veneers are an alternative to dental bonding that is more permanent.
-They provide the same results, but are stronger than bonding.
-Tooth bonding is a good first step for patients with minor cosmetic concerns.
+They achieve similar visual results, but are stronger than bonding.
+However, tooth bonding is a good first step for patients with minor cosmetic concerns.

 Dental Bonding FAQs